Intersection Problems in Extremal Combinatorics: Theorems, Techniques and Questions Old and New

 where

 and equality holds in (\ref{eq:bound-1}) only if $\f$ is isomorphic to $\f_1$.
 If $k > 2t+1$, then

 where

-and equality holds in (\ref{eq:bound-2}) only if $\f$ is isomorphic to $\f_1$ or to $\mathcal{H}$. \end{theorem} The proof of Theorem \ref{thm:aknontriv} uses the same methods as that of Ahlswede and Khachatrian's `Complete Intersection Theorem', discussed earlier.
+and equality holds in (\ref{eq:bound-2}) only if $\f$ is isomorphic to $\f_1$ or to $\mathcal{H}$. \end{theorem} The proof of Theorem \ref{thm:aknontriv} uses the same methods as that of Ahlswede and Khachatrian's complete intersection theorem, discussed above.

 Interestingly, an exact analogue, for $t$-intersecting families, of Frankl's theorem (Theorem \ref{thm:frankl87}), is not known.
 However, a number of `approximate' structure theorems exist.
-Interestingly, several of these results use (in their proofs), techniques from the analysis of Boolean functions.
+Interestingly, several of these results use (in their proofs) techniques from the analysis of Boolean functions.

 Note that the family $\mathcal{H}$ in Theorem \ref{thm:aknontriv} satisfies

 and

 which is $o(1)$ (as $n \to \infty$) if $k > 2t+1$ and $\sqrt{n} = o(k)$.
 Hence, for $k > 2t+1$ and $\sqrt{n} = o(k)$, we have $|\mathcal{H}| = (1-o_{n \to \infty}(1)){n-t \choose k-t}$, so in this case (and in particular, in the case where $k = \Theta(n)$), Theorem \ref{thm:aknontriv} only yields structural information about $t$-intersecting families with size within a $(1-o(1))$-factor of the maximum possible size.